zakuro-ai/zakuro-cache/README.md

 ## ZakuroCache modules

-At a granular level, synskit is a library that consists of the following components:
+At a granular level, ZakuroCache is a library that consists of the following components:

 | Component | Description |
 | ---- | --- |